kubu4/paper_oly_gbs/methods.md

 The Reseqtools software package for demultiplexing can be found in this GitHub repository: https://github.com/BGI-shenzhen/Reseqtools.
 The split.sh script and the index.lst files are both available in a dedicated GitHub repository (https://github.com/kubu4/paper_oly_gbs/tree/master/data).

+The NPGT software package used for SNP detection and gentoype determination is an in-house, proprietary package used by BGI and is not available for use.